 The couple's wedding ceremony had taken place at St. Mark's United Methodist Church of the Vieux Carre on Rampart Street.
 A second line parade was planned for after the ceremony, but as anyone familiar with the downtown New Orleans area can attest to, marching from St. Mark's in the French Quarter all the way to Republic NOLA in the Warehouse District would be an awfully long walk!

 The bride and groom's perfect solution to this problem was for the parade to depart at the church and march down several blocks down Rampart Street, led by the fantastic Kinfolk Brass Band, ending up in front of Armstrong Park, where several buses waited to transport everyone to the reception venue.
-Another variation on this solution, sometimes used when the reception is in the French Quarter but the ceremony took place elsewhere, is for buses to bring everyone from the ceremony venue to a drop-off point on Canal Street, and the group second lines to the reception location from there.
+Another variation on this solution, sometimes used when the reception is in the French Quarter but the ceremony has taken place elsewhere, is for buses to bring everyone from the ceremony venue to a drop-off point (usually on Canal Street, which is on the edge of the French Quarter), and the group second lines to the reception location from there.

 At the conclusion of the second line, the band accompanied the bridal party on a trolley bus to Republic, and performed there throughout the cocktail hour before the DJ took over the entertainment duties for the remainder of the reception, with the night being capped off by a sparkler send-off outside on the sidewalk.